HL7/fhir-shorthand/input/pagecontent/reference.md

   // more rules
   ```

-* Use the parameterized rule set, Phone, to add a phone number to an instance of Organization (note the use of backslash to escape a closing parenthesis):
+* Use the parameterized rule set, `Phone`, to add a phone number to an instance of Organization (note the use of backslash to escape a closing parenthesis):

   ```
   RuleSet: Phone(value)